Mie-Protocol/mie-smart-contracts/README.md

-# Pancake Contracts 🥞
+# Mie Contracts 🥞

-This repo contains all the contracts used in PancakeSwap.
+This repo contains all the contracts used in MieSwap.
 It is divided in independent projects where each of them contains its smart contracts, test environment and unique config files.

 ## Existing projects